Boris Johnson contacts Angela Rayner over newspaper misogyny claims

 - Published

-Boris Johnson has contacted Labour's deputy leader Angela Rayner to make clear he views claims about her in a Sunday newspaper misogynistic.
+Boris Johnson has contacted Labour's deputy leader Angela Rayner to make clear that he views claims about her in a Sunday newspaper misogynistic.

 Politicians have condemned the suggestion Ms Rayner tries to distract the prime minister in the Commons by crossing and uncrossing her legs.